 Your financial statement must show a minimum available balance of:

 This amount would be enough for all of your educational and living expenses.

 One of the following is required for your financial statement:

 Please note that the name on these documents must be written in English.

-If you have taken the TOEFL or IELTS exam, please upload your official score report in the Supporting Documents section of the online application.
+If you have taken the TOEFL iBT, IELTS or PTE Academic exam, please upload your official score report in the Supporting Documents section of the online application.
 Scores must be dated no earlier than 2 years (24 months) prior to the start date of your intended first semester at the Master’s Preparation Program to be considered valid.

 If admitted to the Master’s Preparation program, please bring your official transcripts from all colleges, universities, and post-secondary institutions you have previously attended with you to USC International Academy.
 For more details on preparing for your arrival, please visit our Before You Arrive page.